-- Acoustic telemetry: Summary of acoustic telemetry tracking - 2 groups of acoustically tagged hatchery FR were released from CNFH on 4/5/2022 and 4/7/2022.
-These fish are mainly being detected in the Upper Sacramento River and downstream of the confluence.
-None have been detected passing Benicia Bridge. https://oceanview.pfeg.noaa.gov/CalFishTrack/ - Trawls:
+- Acoustic telemetry: Summary of acoustic telemetry tracking - Two groups of acoustically tagged hatchery FR were released from CNFH on 4/5/2022 and 4/7/2022.
+These fish are mainly being detected in the upper Sacramento River and downstream of the confluence.
+A few hatchery FR was detected at Benicia Bridge on 5/5/2022 and 5/8/2022.
+A few more hatchery FR have been detected at Butte, Meridian, and Tower Bridge over the past week with the last detection at Tower Bridge on 5/5/2022. https://oceanview.pfeg.noaa.gov/CalFishTrack/ o Sacramento Trawl: